alanng10/Secane/Docue/Require/a.md

 Secane require has Type.
 Type is Type Board only.

+Secane require has Time.
+Time has event that is granularity of 1 milli second.

 Secane require has Video.
 Video is 4096 wed time 2304 het pixel.
 Video aspect ratio in dimen is same as aspect ratio in pixel.